CPS-SKLCS/NAPL/README.md

 ## Overview

 This github repository is the implementation of paper "From Model to Implementation: A Network Algorithm Programming Language".
-In this manual, you will know how to install NAPL and develop the network algorithms with it.
+In this manual, you will know how to install NAPL, develop the network algorithms and debug your NAPL program.
+You can see details of NAPL programming language in wiki or NAPL.md.

 ## Install and Use